Veterinary endoscopy provides a simple, safe, non-invasive way to visually examine your pet’s gastrointestinal system.

-With endoscopy, a more accurate diagnosis and treatment of oral, esophageal, stomach, colon and even upper intestinal tract disease can be achieved.
-Foreign objects can sometimes be removed without the need for surgery.
-Endoscopy is invaluable in diagnosing dogs with chronic GI disorders such as chronic vomiting and chronic diarrhea.
+With endoscopy, an accurate diagnosis and specific treatment of oral, esophageal, stomach, and colon disease can be achieved.
+Sometimes, endoscopy allows for the removal of foreign objects without the need for surgery.

 Anesthesia is Mandatory

-Anesthesia is mandatory for proper veterinary endoscopic evaluation.
-Pets are placed under sedation or general anesthesia and then a flexible endoscope (about the diameter of your ring finger) is inserted into the cavity being visualized.
-Sometimes, it is necessary to insufflate the cavity being examined.
+After placing your pet under sedation or general anesthesia, a flexible endoscope (about the diameter of your ring finger) is inserted into the cavity being visualized.
+Abnormalities such as tumors, polyps, inflamed tissue and bleeding can be visualized.
+Sometimes, it is necessary to insufflate or inject air into the cavity being examined.
 Inflating the cavity allows for more thorough and detailed examination.
+The time it takes to perform the exam is roughly 15-20 minute and before any endoscopic procedure, pets must fast for a minimum of 24 hours.

 Risk of Veterinary Endoscopy